Marketplace vs Website: What Southeast Asian brands need to know

 • Ease of use: How comfortable are you with website design and management?

 • Integration: Does the platform play nicely with other tools you use (e.g., accounting software, email marketing)?
+Choosing an online platform with robust internet services can make integration smoother and support your business growth by providing access to e-commerce solutions and digital tools.

 • Scalability: Can the platform grow with your business as you expand?